Arvin7/eslint-config-arvin/README.md

 ## Usage

-1. Create a ESLint config file (should be module file: `mjs`) in your project root directory:
+1. Create a ESLint config file (should be a module file: `mjs`) in your project root directory:
    `eslint.config.mjs`

 2. Copy/paste: